 Artificial intelligence (AI) is accurately automating complex and repetitive tasks, reducing operating costs and increasing efficiency.
 By taking on the repetitive tasks, AI allows employees to spend valuable time on more important aspects of the business.

 CFL and LED lights use 75 percent less energy than incandescent bulbs.
-Businesses can save thousands of dollars annually by using these eco-friendly technologies.
+Businesses can save thousands of dollars by using these eco-friendly technologies.

 Motion sensitive switches or switches with timers can turn off lights when nobody is in the room, avoiding the wasting of electricity.